osg-htc/docs/docs/compute-element/hosted-ce.md

 ![managed services diagram](img/managed_services_diagram.png)

-!!! info "Running more than 10,000 resource resuts"
+!!! info "Running more than 10,000 resource requests"
-    The Hosted CE can support thousands of concurrent resource request submissionss.
+    The Hosted CE can support thousands of concurrent resource request submissions.
     If you wish to run your own local compute entrypoint or expect to support more than 10,000 concurrently running OSG resource requests, see [this page](../compute-element/install-htcondor-ce.md) for installing the HTCondor-CE.